 MacDill required him to register any weaponry he intended to keep in his residence but he had not reported any of the items.
 Also, he was not permitted to carry concealed weapons on base.

 During the probe, the affidavit continues, investigators learned that Bennett "obtained housing on MacDill Air Force Base by subterfuge."
 Active duty orders are required to live on the base.

 While Bennett is a member of the Army Reserves, his commander said he "has not been on active duty orders at any time relevant to this complaint and has only been on active duty orders one time during his membership in the Army Reserves to attend a week-long training session."

 Bennett was employed as a contractor by Booz Allen Hamilton "during some time periods relevant to the complaint," and his supervisor at that company said he "was operating strictly as a civilian."

 The affidavit says Bennett "repeatedly held himself out to officials in the Housing Office" at the air base as being on active duty and eventually was approved for the on-base living quarters.

 Bennett said his "incoming unit assignment" was Central Command and he was transferred from "11th PSYOP Battalion," which was his "assigned unit in the Army Reserves."

 And, he visited the base housing office "dressed in a military uniform" and said he was working as "Admiral Olsen's aide and that Admiral Olsen had directed him to obtain government housing as quickly as possible," the affidavit says.

-David Chalela, Bennett's attorney, said the DUI case has not been resolved.
+David Chalela, Bennett's attorney, said last week that the DUI case has not been resolved.